amnasyed1/flask_5_tailwind/README.md

 # flask_5_tailwind

 ## Video Creation
-This past summer I went on a trip to Lake Placid and took a video overlooking the Adirondack Mountains and Lake Placid Lake.
-The video was recorded at one of the High Peaks of the Adirondack Mountains with the elevation at 4,867′.
+This past summer I went on a trip to Lake Placid and took a video overlooking the Adirondack Mountains and the Lake Placid.
+The video was recorded at one of the High Peaks of the Adirondack Mountains, Whiteface Mountain, at the elevation of 4,867′.

 ## Cloud CDN and Video Hosting Setup
 1. Once logged into Microsoft Azure, to go **`Storage accounts`**.